This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-Strawberries are in season.
+Strawberries are in season here and it’s a happy time!
 I’ve been waiting for this moment to make this copycat of Panera’s strawberry poppy seed dressing.
-My patience was definitely rewarded.
-This could easily be my favorite dressing of all time.
+My patience was definitely rewarded and then some.
+This could easily be my favorite salad dressing of all time.
 Smooth strawberry flavor with just a bit of sweetness.
 White balsamic vinegar, while not as cheap as the dark version, is more mellow and adds a great tang.

 I was curious what makes white balsamic vinegar more gentle than dark, so I Googled it.
 Turns out dark balsamic vinegar is aged for at least twelve years in barrels that have been fired and were previously used for other batches of balsamic vinegar.
 White balsamic vinegar, on the other hand, is aged at least twelve years in new barrels that have not been fired or used before.
 That explains the cleaner flavor!
 It’s perfect in this copycat Panera strawberry poppy seed dressing.